bradymwilliams/labs-sprity-example/README.md

 gulp
 ```

-In the `dest/` directory you will see an image
+In the `dest/` directory you will see an sprite generated and a corresponding css file.